iceTo1/cpp-study/Leetcode/Easy/125. Valid Palindrome/README.md

 However, I believed that this problem requires additional space to store correctly converted string to check.

 After passing all the tests, I asked a Generative AI for feedback, and it gave me a suggestion to use `reserve()` function so that it could process the memory allocation step in advance.

+### EDIT: Improvement
+Later, I realized that I did not have to make additional `std::string` to solve this problem.
+I tried again with just using two iterators:
+    - checking if the element is alpabet or digit
+    - comparing the lower case value of two iterators are pointing and it worked after some attempts.

+After that, I Asked for some feedback from the AI, and it gave me some additional improvements:
+    - `isdigit()` and `isalpha()` functions are under `std` namespace.
+    - `isalnum()` function can replace both of the functions above.

+## Files

+- `solution.cpp`: Solution
+- `improved_solution.cpp`: Solution with improvement